ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A710 CPU.
 This needs to be enabled for revision r0p0 of the CPU.
 It is fixed in r1p0.

+- ``ERRATA_A710_1793423``: This applies erratum 1793423 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r1p0.

 -  ``ERRATA_A710_1901946``: This applies errata 1901946 workaround to
    Cortex-A710 CPU.
 This needs to be enabled only for revision r1p0.
 It has been fixed in r2p0.